dhthwy/r/README.md

 You can have your magical spots, and all the rest, all to yourself.

+Well no change there!
+Continue on as before.

 I'll never know your family.
 Even if I did, it wouldn't be the same, everyone would be much older.

 Age happens fast.